Detecting problematic transactions in a consumer-to-consumer e-commerce network: Materials and methods

 \subsection{Network analysis}

-We examine a directed and weighted network of users in which a user corresponds to a node and an attempted transaction between two users represents a directed edge.
-The weight of the edge is equal to the number of attempted transactions by the seller with the buyer.
-We constructed egocentric networks of each of several hundreds of normal users and those of fraudulent users, i.e., those engaged in at least one problematic transaction.
+We examine a directed and weighted network of users in which a user corresponds to a node and a transaction between two users represents a directed edge.
+The weight of the edge is equal to the number of transactions between the seller and the buyer.
+We constructed egocentric networks of each of several hundreds of normal users and those of fraudulent users, i.e., those engaged in at least one problematic sell.
+Figure~\ref{fig_egonet} shows the egocentric networks of two normal users (Fig.~\ref{fig_egonet}a, b) and those of two fraudulent users involved in selling a fictive item (Fig.~\ref{fig_egonet}c, d).
 The egocentric network of either a normal or fraudulent user contained the nodes neighboring the focal user, edges between the focal user and these neighbors, and edges between the pairs of these neighbors.

 We calculated eight indices for each focal node.
 They are local indices in the meaning that they require the information up to the connectivity among the neighbors of the focal node.

 Five out of the eight indices use only the information about the connectivity of the focal node.
 The degree $k_i$ of node $v_i$ is the number of its neighbors.
 The node strength~\cite{barrat2004architecture} (i.e., weighted degree) of node $v_i$, denoted by $s_i$, is the number of transactions in which $v_i$ is involved.
 Using these two indices, we also considered the mean number of transactions per neighbor, i.e., $s_i/k_i$, as a separate index.
 These three indices do not use information about the direction of edges.